michaellunzer/evolution-astro-blog/src/content/posts/workout-week4-friday.md

 - Dynamic Warm-Up

-- Do the same workout from week 3, except cut down the rest time to 50 seconds.
+- Do the same workout from <a href="/workout-week3-friday/">week 3</a>, except cut down the rest time to 50 seconds.

 - After the workout: Go directly into low- to medium-intensity cardio for at least 20 minutes.